Minnesota vs. Northwestern NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- So far this season, 42.9% of Northwestern's games (3/7) have had more combined points than Saturday's total of 43.
+- Northwestern's games have gone over 43.5 points in three of seven chances this season.

-- The combined points per game average of the two teams, 46.3, is 3.3 points above Saturday's over/under.

-- The 44.7 points per game these two squads have allowed their opponents to score this season are 1.7 more than the 43 over/under in this contest.
+- The 44.7 points per game these two squads have allowed their opponents to score this season are 1.2 more than the 43.5 total in this contest.

-- Golden Gophers games this season feature an average total of 52.6 points, a number 9.6 points higher than Saturday's over/under.
+- The Golden Gophers and their opponents have scored an average of 52.6 points per game in 2021, 9.1 more than Saturday's total.

-- The 48 PPG average total in Wildcats games this season is five points more than this game's over/under.
+- The 43.5-point over/under for this game is 4.5 points below the 48 points per game average total in Wildcats games this season.

 Minnesota Stats and Trends

-- Minnesota has four wins against the spread in seven games this year.
+- Minnesota has four wins against the spread in seven games this season.

-- The Golden Gophers have yet to cover the spread this season when favored by 7.5 points or more.

-- Minnesota's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Minnesota puts up more than 25.1 points, it is 3-2 against the spread and 4-1 overall.
+- When Minnesota records more than 25.1 points, it is 3-2 against the spread and 4-1 overall.

-- In games that Minnesota piles up over 417.4 yards, the team is 2-0 against the spread and 2-0 overall.
+- Minnesota is 2-0 against the spread and 2-0 overall when the team totals more than 417.4 yards.

-- The Golden Gophers have turned the ball over seven times this season, four fewer than the Wildcats have forced (11).

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.